Incubaid/baardskeerder/doc/index.rst

 and contain the same data, even when updates to the tree are made later on.
 Check the `Wikipedia article`_ for more details.

-An implementation will, for every update, calculate which internal nodes need to be updated (starting at the new leaf, going up to the root node), then append the new leaf and all changed internal nodes to a storage medium.
-Every internal node points to other internal nodes inserted earlier in time, or a leaf node, all of them at a lower offset ('on its left') in the storage container.
+An implementation will, for every update, calculate which internal entries need to be updated (starting at the new leaf, going up to the root entry), then append the new leaf and all changed internal entries to a storage medium.
+Every internal entry points to other internal entries inserted earlier in time, or a leaf entry, all of them at a lower offset ('on its left') in the storage container.

 .. _B-tree: http://en.wikipedia.org/wiki/B-tree